mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 -----------------------------------------------------
 <br>
 If you have done all the 'sed' and 'rm' to remove certain Panel functions, you shouldn't have any issues.
-However if you get a smarty who uses the terminal to access hidden files and accidentally deletes ~/.config/cinnamon/spices/Cinamenu@json or the .json file that should be there,<br>
+However if you get a smarty who uses the terminal to access hidden files and "accidentally" deletes ~/.config/cinnamon/spices/Cinamenu@json or the .json file that should be there,<br>
 then in a terminal type:# rm ~/.config/firstlogincomplete_DONOTDelete and have them logout and login again and everything resets.